johnwcowan/r7rs-work/WG1Ballot5Shinn.md

 additional domain restrictions that cannot be conveniently included in the prototype such as the following `map` restrictions:

-  It is an error if ''proc'' does not accept as many arguments as there are ''lists'' and return a single value.
+> It is an error if *proc* does not accept as many arguments as
+> there are *lists* and return a single value.

 It has been suggested to move this to an appropriate later point in the entry, to put more emphasis on the initial entry description.
 This has the